Category: Healthcare IT News

 Coronavirus Accelerates AI in Health Care

 From predicting outbreaks to devising treatments, doctors are turning to AI in an effort to combat the COVID-19 pandemic.
 Why it matters: While machine learning algorithms were already becoming a part of health care, COVID-19 is likely to accelerate their adoption.
-But lack of data and testing time could hinder their effectiveness — for this pandemic, […]
+But lack of data and testing time could hinder their effectiveness — for this […]

 2021 IPPS Proposed Rule: CMS Proposes Increased Payment Rates